-By Nina Valentine, Senior Associate and Tony Butler, Partner
+By Tony Butler, Partner

 The fashion industry is notorious for recycling trends from the past, and it seems the Queensland Government has taken a similar approach with the recent release of amendments to the retail leasing framework which echo changes put forward by the previous Government late last year.